aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export CGM to TSV via Java" h2="Convert CGM file to TSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate CGM to TSV conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render CGM to XLSX.
-In the second step, you can convert XLSX to TSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate CGM to TSV conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render CGM to XLSX and convert XLSX to TSV respectively.

+The process of converting CGM to TSV involves two steps.
+In the first step, Aspose.PDF for Java can be used to render CGM to XLSX.
+This API provides a wide range of features that enable developers to manipulate PDF documents in their Java applications.
+It supports a variety of formats, including CGM, and provides a comprehensive set of features to render CGM to XLSX.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to TSV.
+This API provides a comprehensive set of features to manipulate spreadsheets in Java applications.
+It supports a variety of formats, including XLSX, and provides a comprehensive set of features to convert XLSX to TSV.
+It also provides a wide range of features to manipulate the data in the TSV file, such as sorting, filtering, and formatting.

+Overall, Aspose.Total for Java is an ideal solution for developers who need to integrate CGM to TSV conversion feature in their Java applications.
+It provides a comprehensive set of features to render CGM to XLSX and convert XLSX to TSV.
+It also provides a wide range of features to manipulate the data in the TSV file.
+As a result, developers can easily integrate CGM to TSV conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}